The Impacts of Thacker Pass Mine

 Due to the fact that burning sulfur in our cars, causes acid rain, smog and assorted health problems the government has mandated that sulfur be removed from fuel.
 Due to this, refineries have massive amounts of sulfur piling up, refineries are desperate to get rid of this waste sulfur, here is an article on refinery sulfur and another here.

-The Lithium mine plans on loading this sulfur (refinery waste) on rail cars, and shipping the sulfur, hundreds or thousands of miles to Winnemucca, Nevada, Then hauling it by truck to the mine site, where it will be burned and converted to enormous quantities of Sulfuric Acid on a daily basis.
+The Lithium mine plans on loading this sulfur (refinery waste) on rail cars, and shipping the sulfur, to Winnemucca, Nevada, Then hauling it by truck to the mine site, where it will be burned and converted to enormous quantities of Sulfuric Acid on a daily basis.

-These are absolutely massive amounts of sulfur burned, it is difficult to believe that the plant will not stink, driving down property values and harming our health.
+These are absolutely massive amounts of sulfur burned, it is difficult to believe that the plant will not stink.

 Many of the mining claims originally associated with this mine were initially seeking uranium.
 The Moonlight Mine, a few miles northwest of Thacker Pass was a Uranium Mine.
 The USGS website site classes 3 deposits in Thacker Pass area as grade B deposits, the (second highest grade).
 For info on the Thacker Pass uranium prospect CLICK HERE.
 There are abnormally high levels of Uranium throughout the area around the mine See Pole Creek Here, and Rock Creek Here.
 The Moonlight mine is classed as a grade A deposit to view Moonlight deposit CLICK HERE

-The EIS documents the potential for radioactive waste at the Thacker Pass Lithium Mine:
+The EIS documents the potential for radioactive materials at the Thacker Pass Lithium Mine:

 "Radiological hazards associated with operation of the project include potential exposure to Technologically Enhanced Naturally Occurring Radioactive Material (TENORM) due to processing of ore containing naturally occurring radionuclides, including naturally-occurring uranium.
 Baseline geochemical characterization indicates that radionuclides are elevated in some samples of materials including tailings and waste rock and ore, and there is the potential for leaching of radionuclides from tailings at concentrations exceeding threshold values......Multi-element analysis found that uranium was enriched above average crustal concentrations in the neutralization solids.
 Multi-element analysis also found that uranium was elevated in approximately fifty percent of the oxidized ore feed and gangue samples.
 Similar trends in element enrichment were observed in the unoxidized ore feed and unoxidized gangue samples.(Draft EIS page 4-105)(emphasis added)"